 At 1,000 feet, SimpliSafe boasts a better sensor range than both Nest and Ring, while also besting competitors with a battery life of between five to seven years.
 However, a lack of smartphone integration out of the box is a big disappointment.
 SimpliSafe offers both a web app and a mobile app, but without subscribing to the company’s $15 per month home monitoring service, you’ll only find basic features included, such as home monitoring activation, camera monitoring, and account management.

 Once active, the service opens remote notifications and app control as well as 24/7 human monitoring.
 When your alarm is triggered, your base station will notify the monitoring center, who’ll contact you (and other designated family or friends).
 False alarms can be easily disabled via a safe word, otherwise, police or the fire department will be dispatched to your home.

-As a further sweetener, subscribing enables a growing array of third-party device integrations, which include August smart locks, Amazon Alexa, the Nest Learning Thermostat, and more.
+As a further sweetener, subscribing enables a growing array of third-party device integrations, which include August smart locks, Amazon Alexa, Google Assistant, the Nest Learning Thermostat, and more.